dockstore/write_api_service/README.md

 - Quay.io organization(s)

-  Your Quay.io token must have access to an existing Quay.io organization.
+  Your Quay.io token must have access to existing Quay.io organization.
 The Write API web service currently does not create Quay.io organiztaions.
+Currently, a new token must be made for each organization.
 The name of this organization must match the GitHub organization.

 ## Web Service Usage